|

 Nailing the sides on a faux fireplace mantel

-Heres the finished box.
+Here’s the finished box.

 The back side of a faux fireplace surround and mantel

-Assembling a Faux Fireplace
+Assembling a DIY Faux Fireplace

 Using L Brackets and nails to assemble piece of a faux fireplace

-Heres another angle of the brackets
+Here is another angle of the brackets from the back of the fireplace.

 Attaching a fireplace surround with L Brackets

-Tiling the Fake Fireplace Front
+Tiling the Faux Fireplace Surround Front

-Before shopping we made the follow decisions.
+Before shopping we made the following decisions.

 The great thing about this penny tile is it comes in 12 by 12 connected sheets so no individual tile setting, but we don’t know how to cut or have the equipment to cut it.
 We decided to place the tile so that one edge would not be even.